alperkaya0/tom-case-study/README.md

 # Shopping Cart API
 This API is a case study for T.O.M. company. <br>I have used combinations of different design patterns in my project: modified MVC with focus on controller and model layers, Repository Pattern, Service Pattern, Exception Handling Pattern.
-Since my API doesn't need any user interface, I didn't need to write any views. <br>S.O.L.I.D. principles were always top priority at development stage, no layer does the job of any other layer, no function deals with anything more than it needs to deal. <br>Following are the technologies I have used in this project: Java 17, Maven, Spring, SpringBoot, Spring Initializr, Spring Boot Actuator, Docker, Postman, MongoDB, JUnit, Mockito, TomCat, WebMvcTest, AWS, EC2. <br>Both code comments and API explanation are ready as a documentation.
+Since my API doesn't need any user interface, I didn't need to write any views. <br>S.O.L.I.D. principles were always top priority at development stage, no layer does the job of any other layer, no function deals with anything more than it needs to deal. <br>Following are the technologies I have used in this project: Java 17, Maven, Spring, SpringBoot, Spring Initializr, Spring Boot Actuator, Docker, Postman, MongoDB, JUnit, Mockito, TomCat, MockMVC, AWS, EC2. <br>Both code comments and API explanation are ready as a documentation.

 # Important Note for FrontEnd Developers
 After creating a shopping cart please store id of shopping cart, because you will need it for nearly every request.

 # How to Use
 This is the base url where you can access it directly from clearnet, http://16.171.2.137:8080/v1/shopping-carts

+# Test Driven Development
+The project is written as it can be tested.
+ShoppingCartServiceTest and ShoppingCartControllerIT are test classes.
+Mockite is used in this project.
+Unit tests are written with JUnit and Mockito, Integration tests are written with MockMVC and Mockito. <br>

+51 Unit tests are passed. <br>
+- getItemsOfShoppingCartById()
+- getItemsOfShoppingCartByIdThrowsShoppingCartNotFoundException()
+- getAllShoppingCarts()
+- getShoppingCartById()
+- getShoppingCartByIdThrowsException()
+- validateItem()
+- validateItemUrlThrowsException()
+- validateItemNameThrowsException()
+- validateItemPriceThrowsException()
+- validateItemPriceThrowsException2()
+- validateItemQuantityThrowsException()
+- validateItemQuantityThrowsException2()
+- validateItemCategoryThrowsException()
+- changeCouponToHardCoded()
+- changeCouponToHardCodedCoupon1()
+- changeCouponToHardCodedCoupon2()
+- changeCouponToHardCodedCoupon3()
+- validateCoupon()
+- validateCoupon2()
+- validateCoupon3()
+- validateCouponTypeThrowsException()
+- validateCouponTypeThrowsException2()
+- validateCouponTypeIsAmountButRateIsNotZeroThrowsException()
+- validateCouponTypeIsRateButAmountIsNotZeroThrowsException()
+- validateCouponBothRateAndAmountAreZeroThrowsException()
+- validateCouponTypeIsRateButRateIsNegativeThrowsException()
+- validateCouponTypeIsRateButRateIsBiggerThanOneThrowsException()
+- validateCouponTypeIsAmountButAmountIsNegativeThrowsException()
+- validateCouponTypeIsAmountButAmountIsZeroThrowsException()
+- validateWholeShoppingCart()
+- validateWholeShoppingCartTotalPriceThrowsException()
+- validateWholeShoppingCartDiscountedPriceThrowsException()
+- validateWholeShoppingCartItemListHasRepetitionThrowsException()
+- validateWholeShoppingCartCouponListHasRepetitionThrowsException()
+- validateWholeShoppingCartCouponListIsEmpty()
+- calculatePrices()
+- calculatePricesButTotalAmountOfCouponsBiggerThanCartSum()
+- calculatePricesButCouponTypeIsWrongThrowsException()
+- calculatePricesButCouponListIsNull()
+- calculatePricesButSumIsEqualsToUpperLimit()
+- createNewShoppingCart()
+- createNewShoppingCartButShoppingCartAlreadyExistsThrowException()
+- createNewShoppingCartButShoppingCartAlreadyExists2ThrowException()
+- createNewShoppingCartButCouponListIsNull()
+- createNewShoppingCartButItemListIsNull()
+- deleteItem()
+- deleteItemButItemNotFoundThrowsException()
+- applyCoupon()
+- applyCouponButCouponListIsNull()
+- applyCouponButCouponListIsNotNull()
+- addNewItemToShoppingCart()

+7 Integration tests are passed. <br>
+- getAllShoppingCarts()
+- getShoppingCartById()
+- getAllItemsInShoppingCarts()
+- addNewShoppingCart()
+- addNewItemToShoppingCart()
+- applyCouponToShoppingCart()
+- deleteItemInShoppingCart()

 # Endpoints
 ## Get all shopping carts - ("/v1/shopping-carts")